Combining Type Inference and Automated Unit Test Generation for Python: Evaluation

-To evaluate the quality of the inferred types, we executed \pynguin on \dseval without type hints.
-Additionally, as outlined in \cref{sec:eval:setup:procedure}, we executed six further type-inference tools that are part of \toolname{TypeEvalPy}~\cite{VSW+23}. \Cref{tab:type-matches-params,tab:type-matches-returns} show the type inference results for the tools from \toolname{TypeEvalPy} and \typetracing in terms of the number of partial matches, precision, recall, and \Fone score, for parameters and return types respectively.
-The results are similar for both.
-In terms of the \Fone score, \pynguin substantially outperforms all other non-LLM tools.
-Its scores (parameter: \TypeInfParampynguinFOneScore, return: \TypeInfReturnpynguinFOneScore) are almost twice that of its closest competitor, \hityper (parameter: \TypeInfParamhityperFOneScore, return: \TypeInfReturnhityperFOneScore).
-Compared to \hityper, \pynguin has a higher precision for both, parameter (\TypeInfParampynguinPrecision vs. \TypeInfParamhityperPrecision) and return types (\TypeInfReturnpynguinPrecision vs. \TypeInfReturnhityperPrecision), but a lower recall for both, parameter (\TypeInfParampynguinRecall vs. \TypeInfParamhityperRecall) and return types (\TypeInfReturnpynguinRecall vs. \TypeInfReturnhityperRecall).
-Compared to \gpt (parameter: \TypeInfParamgptFourominiFOneScore, return: \TypeInfReturngptFourominiFOneScore), \pynguin and all other tools perform worse in terms of \Fone score, precision, and recall.
+Compared to \gpt (parameter: \num{\TypeInfParamgptFiveFourminiFOneScore}, return: \num{\TypeInfReturngptFiveFourminiFOneScore}), \pynguin and all other tools perform worse in terms of \Fone score, precision, and recall.
 There are two possible reasons that mainly influence the high performance of \gpt: there is a reasonable chance of data leakage, i.e., the code in our dataset has been used during the training of the LLM\@.
 We only removed the type annotations for our experiments; thus, they could have been part of the LLM's training data, which would allow the LLM to basically re-add the annotations.
-Another reason could be that \gpt is able to predict the types of a focal method based on the variables names, code structure, or other information that the model retrieves from our prompt.
+Another reason could be that \gpt is able to predict the types of a focal method based on the variable names, code structure, or other information that the model retrieves from our prompt.
 In both cases a test generator profits from having the type information available~\cite{VPK04,CGO15}.
-Having a tool that can predict types with high accuracy suggests to integrating \gpt into \pynguin for type inference as it is promising future work.
-However, \typetracing is not mutually exclusive with the other evaluated approaches, as we demonstrated in our experiments by combining using existing type hints with \typetracing.
-Therefore, one could use the output of any static tool, such as \hityper, or even the predictions from \gpt, as a baseline and augment it with types observed by \typetracing during test generation.
-This would likely yield superior results, as the dynamic analysis of \typetracing can fill gaps where static inference or LLMs fail.
-Nevertheless, the high performance of \gpt in comparison to the other tools shows that future work on type inference for Python should focus on using LLMs.
+Having a tool that can predict types with high accuracy suggests that integrating \gpt into \pynguin is a promising direction for future work, provided the LLM-predicted types can be reliably resolved and matched to their fully qualified counterparts.